zchee/neovim-wiki/Introduction.md

 ### Migrate to a CMake-based build

-The source tree has dozens (if not hundreds) of files dedicated to building vim on various platforms with different configurations, and many of these files look abandoned or outdated.
+The source tree has dozens (if not hundreds) of files dedicated to building Vim on various platforms with different configurations, and many of these files look abandoned or outdated.
 Most users don't care about selecting individual features and just compile using `--with-features=huge`, which still generates an executable that is small enough even for lightweight systems by today's standards.

-All those files will be removed and vim will be built using [CMake][], a modern build system that generates build scripts for the most relevant platforms.
+All those files will be removed and Vim will be built using [CMake][], a modern build system that generates build scripts for the most relevant platforms.

 [CMake]: http://cmake.org/